Fredrika Stenhammar

-Fredrika Stenhammar (née Andrée; 19 September 1836 in Visby – 7 October 1880) was a Swedish opera singer (soprano).
+Fredrika Stenhammar (née Andrée; 19 September 1836 – 7 October 1880) was a Swedish soprano opera singer.
+Stenhammar sang at the opera in Vienna in 1859, and then returned to Sweden where she was a prima donna, and taught singing at the Royal Swedish Opera.
+She was considered one of Sweden's most outstanding singers in the 1860s and 1870s.
+She was inducted to the Royal Swedish Academy of Music.
+She was the sister of Sweden's first female organist, Elfrida Andrée, and was married to an opera singer.

+Life

-She was born as Fredrika Andrée to doctor Andreas Andrée and was sister of Sweden's first female organist, Elfrida Andrée.
-She was a student at the Conservatory in Leipzig in 1851–54, was employed at the Hofoper in Dessau in 185-55, and at the Royal Swedish Opera in 1855–57.
+She was born in Visby as Fredrika Andrée, the daughter of doctor Andreas Andrée, and was sister of composer and Sweden's first female organist, Elfrida Andrée.
+She first learned music from her father, and then from cathedral organist Wilhelm Söhrling.
+Stenhammar was a student at the Conservatory in Leipzig in 1851–54, where she studied singing with Madame Schäfer.
+She was employed at the Hofoper in Dessau in 1854–55, and at the Royal Swedish Opera in 1855–57.
+Her debut Swedish performance was as Lady Harriet in Friedrich von Flotow’s opera Martha.
 She was a student of Gilbert Duprez in 1857–58 and sang at the opera in Vienna in 1859.
 When she returned to Sweden she became a prima donna and a singing instructor of the Royal Swedish Opera.
+Stenhammar had a repertoire of 40 to 50 roles, and sang coloratura roles but was best suited to lyrical singing.
+She was considered one of Sweden's most outstanding singers in the 1860s and 1870s.

-She was inducted to the Royal Swedish Academy of Music in 1864.
-She married the opera singer Oskar Fredrik Stenhammar (1834–1884).
+She was inducted to the Royal Swedish Academy of Music in 1864, and was awarded a Litteris et Artibus medal in 1876.
+She married the opera singer Oskar Fredrik Stenhammar (1834–1884), although his career was short as his voice became damaged, and he worked instead as a customs officer.

+Stenhammar died in 1880, aged 44, and is buried in the Northern Cemetery in Solna.